PROTECT OUR CONSTITUTION

 It’s not enough to stand against a few of the amendments when the effort behind each of them is partisan politics.
 North Carolina must send a loud message by voting “against” each of the proposed constitutional amendments.

-Undermine Separation of Powers (“Clarify Board Appointments”) HB913 fundamentally alters the balance of power in state government, giving the legislature exclusive control over how you can vote, the cost of your energy bill, and the quality of your drinking water.
+Undermine Separation of Powers (Bipartisan Board of Ethics and Elections) HB913 fundamentally alters the balance of power in state government, giving the legislature exclusive control over how you can vote, the cost of your energy bill, and the quality of your drinking water.
 This dangerous measure would essentially rewrite the constitution to exclude all North Carolinians but a few politicians from making decisions about what is in the best interest of the state.
+Find out more about this amendment.

-Unintended Consequences for Crime Victims (“Marsy’s Law”) HB551 North Carolina already has robust victims’ rights laws – changing the state constitution is unnecessary.
+Unintended Consequences for Crime Victims (Marsy’s Law) HB551 North Carolina already has robust victims’ rights laws – changing the state constitution is unnecessary.
 This measure also has unintended consequences for victims’ ability to have their day in court, as only wealthy people with private attorneys could intervene in criminal prosecutions, which could delay justice for everyone.
+Read more about this amendment.

-- Playing Politics with Hunting Laws (“Protect the Right to Hunt and Fish”) SB677 No rights are being threatened, but Republicans hope this amendment will lure voters to the polls.
+- Playing Politics with Hunting Laws (Protect the Right to Hunt and Fish) SB677 No rights are being threatened, but Republicans hope this amendment will lure voters to the polls.
 We shouldn’t change our state constitution based on politics.
+Find out more about this amendment.

 What people are saying…